-GalNAc siRNA was incubated with membrane vesicle preparations (total protein: $25~\mu g/well$ for BCRP and $50~\mu g/well$ for BSEP and P-gp) and the probe substrate.
+GalNAc-siRNA was incubated with membrane vesicle preparations (total protein: 25 μ g/well for BCRP and 50 μ g/well for BSEP and P-gp) and the probe substrate.
 Incubations were carried out in the presence of 4 mM ATP or AMP to distinguish between transporter-mediated uptake and passive diffusion into the vesicles.
-GalNAc siRNA was added to the reaction mixture in $1.5~\mu l$ of solvent.
-Reaction mixtures were preincubated for 10~minutes at $32~\pm~1^{\circ}C$ for BSEP and P-gp.
-Reactions were initiated by the addition of $25~\mu l$ of 12~mM MgATP (or 12~mM AMP in assay buffer as a background control) and preincubated separately.
-Reactions were quenched by the addition of $200~\mu l$ of ice-cold washing buffer and immediate filtration via glass fiber filters mounted on a 96-well plate (filter plate).
-The filters were washed five times with $200~\mu l$ of ice-cold washing buffer, dried, and then the amount of substrate inside the filtered vesicles was determined by liquid scintillation counting.
+GalNAc-siRNA was added to the reaction mixture in 1.5 μ L of solvent.
+Reaction mixtures were preincubated for 10 minutes at 32 ± 1 °C for BCRP and at 37 ±

+1 °C for BSEP and P-gp.
+Reactions were initiated by the addition of 25 μ L of 12 mM MgATP (or 12 mM AMP in assay buffer as a background control), preincubated separately.
+Reactions were quenched by the addition of 200 μ L of ice-cold washing buffer and immediate filtration via glass fiber filters mounted to a 96-well plate (filter plate).
+The filters were washed (5 × 200 μ L of ice-cold washing buffer), dried and the amount of substrate inside the filtered vesicles was determined by liquid scintillation counting.